 Tom Robinson – BBC 6 Music

 “Technically, Rob is from London, not Ireland, but his songs conjure similar images of desolate, rain-soaked fields of green hills, trees poking through the mist, time standing still in an endless embrace of the somber.
 Lead off single “Stone Dead & Rising” is a prime example of the skill Rob weaves through is tales.
 Moody to the point of heartbreaking, Rob’s voice soars and undulates around the mournful melody.
 Lavish production fleshes this song out, and after hearing it, I’d be convinced it’s an ageless classic from the misty northlands of England.
 But all 10 songs are just as strong, a mix of the gentle acoustic tenderness of “She’s Give Up on Today,” and the more rousing “Hero.”
 Start to finish, it’s an album of uncompromising vision and beauty.
 My new theme for the pensive moods”.

-Tori Amos, Goo Goo Dolls, Bob Dylan, Miles Davis, Rush & Leonard Cohen, Jeff Buckley, Eagles, Nirvana, Manic Street Preachers, Nick Drake, Miles Davis, Neil Young, Soundgarden, Sylvia Plath, Dylan Thomas, T.S.
+Tori Amos, Goo Goo Dolls, Bob Dylan, Miles Davis, Rush & Leonard Cohen, Jeff Buckley, Eagles, Nirvana, Manic Street Preachers, Nick Drake, Bob Mould, Neil Young, Soundgarden, Sylvia Plath, Dylan Thomas, T.S.
 Eliot and traditional music played raw in the pubs of Ireland.